-Photos Courtesy of County of Newell and Brooks Medieval Faire
+Photos courtesy of County of Newell and Brooks Medieval Faire

 The great Canadian prairies stretch on and on, a vast ocean of grass.
 Amid patchwork fields, you’ll find the City of Brooks, a place that’s been steadily growing for more than a century.

-Approximately 189 kilometres or a two hour drive southeast of Calgary, Brooks is home to about 14,450 people.
 Known for being both friendly and multicultural, this city was profiled in a 2010 TV documentary, “City of 100 Hellos.”
 While the prairie town may seem like an unlikely home to such a mixed population, it has grown to include inhabitants from numerous heritages and backgrounds.
 The semi-arid climate sees little snow and often enjoys chinook winds – a gentler introduction to Canada’s winters for people who come from warmer climates.

 Several lakes and waterways, as well as easy access to historical and natural attractions make Brooks a great place to call home.
 Red Deer River lies to the north, while the Bow River runs south of the community.
 Check out the Brooks Aqueduct, or plan a day trip to Lake Newell, one of the country’s largest manmade lakes.
 Dinosaur National Park and the Royal Tyrell Museum are just a short drive away.
 Camping, fishing, and hunting are popular pastimes, with plenty of recreational and extracurricular activities in the city.